MrDGuy/pxt-skillmap-robot-beta/tutorials/platformer/tilemap-tutorial-1.md

 ## Step Two @showhint

-Click the map icon and then click My Assets to upload level1 as the current tilemap.
+Click the map icon to the left of the 1 on the margin and then click My Assets and find the "level1" tilemap to upload "level1" as the current tilemap.

 ~hint Click here to see how 🕵🏽